Family of Irishwoman kidnapped in Haiti ask people to ‘keep her in your hearts’

 “We continue to ask that you keep Gena, everyone taken with her, and their families in your hearts as we pray for their safe and speedy return.”

+“We ask with all due respect, free Gena.
+Let her return to her vital mission, where she continues to serve humanity with love and compassion.
+We believe in human dignity and respect for those who serve others.

+“We seek justice for Gena and a safe return for all those taken as soon as possible.
+We appeal to the humanity of her captors to make this happen.”

-Mr Harris said he had been in contact with Ms Heraty’s family on Monday and officials in his department would remain in “constant” contact with them.
+Mr Harris said he had been in contact with Ms Heraty’s family on Monday and officials would remain in “constant” contact with them.

+He said the EU’s High Representative for Foreign Affairs and Security Policy, Kaja Kallas, had agreed for the EU to designate a specific point of contact in Haiti, who will work directly with Ireland on the ongoing efforts to free the hostages.

+A diplomat based in the EU’s team of representatives in Haiti will now be tasked as the point of contact in the case.

 Earlier on Tuesday, Mr Harris said the Haitian foreign affairs minister assured him of his support to ensure the release of the hostages.